 In this blog, we decode CCTV technology and options for you.

 A CCTV system in its simplest form consists of a camera covering an area of interest and a monitor that receives the feed from the camera through a coaxial cable.

-Do you need the video stored locally or does cloud storage appeal more to you?
-Local storage requires someone to be on the premises or connected to the network to monitor the feed, whereas video on the cloud storage can be accessed from anywhere.
+Do you need the video stored locally, or does cloud storage appeal more to you?
+Local storage requires someone to be on the premises or connected to the network to monitor the feed, whereas video on the cloud storage can be accessed anywhere.

 Resolution of video footage

 There are two camera types –the old generation of Analog cameras and the new age IP CCTV cameras that typically have better resolution and functionality.

 CCTV cameras that are static vs. Those with the ability to zoom, tilt or pan

 Do you need the ability for your control room staff to zoom in on specific persons or areas of interest?
 Do you need a wide-angle lens covering a large expanse, or do you want a camera that is tightly trained on a specific site, such as a checkout counter?